New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

 where

 i.e., $g_k(\cdot)$ is the inverse function of $f_k'(\cdot)$.
+As $f_k(\cdot)$ is increasing and concave, the derivative function $f_k'(\cdot)$ is positive and monotonically decreasing.
+Based on the definition $f_k'(p_k)=\mu_k$, the inverse function $g_k(\cdot)$ denotes the mapping relationship from $\mu_k$ to $p_k$, i.e., $p_k=g_k(\mu_k)$.
 The Lagrange multiplier $\mu$ has the physical meaning of the water level.
 On the other hand, the function of $\lambda_k$'s is implicit in this water-filling solution as they affect the solution through the ``+'' operation.
 We would like to highlight that the ``+'' operation results from rigorous mathematical derivations.
 While it can be explained intuitively by ``the power level must be nonnegative,'' the ``+'' operation should not be added recklessly during the derivations merely due to this physical meaning.
-For more general problems, such practice can lead to mistake in the solution.
+For more general problems, such practice can lead to sub-optimality in the solution.

 Another important step in using water-filling solutions in communications systems is to obtain the solution values, i.e., the values of $p_k$'s of the solution in (\ref{water_c_3}).
 It is a non-trivial step.
-The existing algorithms are usually for specific applications and a unified framework is missing.
+Existing algorithms are usually for specific applications and a unified framework is missing.

 To obtain the values of the $p_k$'s from (\ref{water_c_3}), a practical water-filling algorithm is needed.
-The major challenge is to find the index set of active subchannels with non-zero powers, i.e.,

-In general, all possible subchannel combinations need to be tried.
-For each of the $2^K-1$ possibilities, the corresponding $p_k$-values can be found, and then the one with the highest objective function among the $2^K-1$ possibilities is the optimal solution.
+The major challenge is to find the index set of active subchannels with non-zero powers, i.e., In general, all possible subchannel combinations need to be studied.
+For each of the $2^K-1$ possibilities, the corresponding $p_k$-values can be found, and then the one with the highest objective function value among the $2^K-1$ possibilities is the optimal solution.
 But this method is obviously inefficient as the complexity is exponential in $K$.
-For simple settings with simple $f_k$-functions and fortunate parameter values, a natural ordering of the subchannels exists, and {the algorithm can be designed to have a lower complexity, where the number of possible active sets to be explored has the order of $\mathcal{O}(K\log K)$}.
+For settings with simple $f_k$-functions and fortunate parameter values, a natural ordering of the subchannels exists, and the algorithm can be designed to have a lower complexity, where the number of possible active sets to be explored has the order of $\mathcal{O}(K\log K)$.

-{In [32], this class of optimization problems in P1 was studied for the case where the optimization variables are nonnegative integers.
-For integer variables, the derivatives in (4) do not apply and the water-filling solution no long exists.}